Hong Kong student’s death fuels more anger against police

 Police official Suzette Foo repeatedly denied claims that officers pushed Chow down and had delayed emergency services.
 She said police entered the building late Sunday for a dispersal operation before Chow arrived and a second time just after he was found unconscious.

 She said new video showed Chow wandering alone on the second floor of the car park for more than half an hour before he took the stairs to an upper floor.
-Minutes later, he was found dead.
-She said his movement was normal.
+Minutes later, he was found unconscious.
+She said his movements had been normal.
 It wasn’t clear whether Chow had taken part in the protests.

 Foo pledged the force will be impartial and will recommend a public inquest.

-Note: This story has been corrected to show that student was found unconscious.